thatmlopsguy/dotfiles/README.md

 A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (for example, try the FiraCode Nerd Font).

+Visit `https://webinstall.dev/nerdfont` and follow the instructions to install the Nerd Font.

 ## Utilities

 - [asdf](https://asdf-vm.com/)